-Hedy Silver Rubinger is a partner and chairs the Healthcare Practice.
-She also serves on the firm's Executive Committee.
+Hedy is a partner and chair of the Healthcare Practice.
+She also serves on the firm’s Executive Committee.

-Ms. Rubinger formed the Regulatory Healthcare Transactions (RHT) Team to provide counsel for all regulatory aspects of health care transactions.
-The RHT Team is actively engaged in federal and state regulatory processes and regularly interacts with regulators to help clients efficiently accomplish their business goals.
+Hedy formed the Regulatory Healthcare Transactions (RHT) team to provide counsel for all regulatory aspects of health care transactions.
+The RHT team is actively engaged in federal and state regulatory processes and regularly interacts with regulators to help clients efficiently accomplish their business goals.

-Ms. Rubinger has been appointed by the Department of Community Health, Division of Health Planning, to serve on a technical advisory committee charged with recommending changes to the inpatient healthcare delivery system.
-Through Ms. Rubinger’s diligent work with her healthcare clients, Arnall Golden Gregory was recognized for accomplishments in delivering transformational client experiences at the fifth annual Client Advisor Awards in the “Large Professional Services Firm” category.
+Hedy has been appointed by the Department of Community Health, Division of Health Planning, to serve on a technical advisory committee charged with recommending changes to the inpatient healthcare delivery system.
+Through Hedy’s diligent work with her healthcare clients, Arnall Golden Gregory was recognized for accomplishments in delivering transformational client experiences at the fifth annual Client Advisor Awards in the “Large Professional Services Firm” category.
 She is also a frequent author and lecturer on issues relating to healthcare providers.
-Ms. Rubinger has recently served as a contributing author for the Fifty State Survey of Certificate of Need and Licensure: Nursing Homes, Assisted Living, Home Health, and Hospice (American Health Lawyers Association, 2009) and the Healthcare Reform Law Resource Guide (American Health Lawyers Association, 2010).
+Hedy has recently served as a contributing author for the Fifty State Survey of Certificate of Need and Licensure: Nursing Homes, Assisted Living, Home Health, and Hospice (American Health Lawyers Association, 2009) and the Healthcare Reform Law Resource Guide (American Health Lawyers Association, 2010).